- Online Course Development

 - Adobe Premiere Pro: Professional Editing Software which can be purchased on an individual basis.
 Best for those with previous editing experience.

-After you have created media that you want to include in your course, the next step is to upload those videos onto Microsoft Stream.
-Stream is a great resource to store your videos before linking them to D2L as D2L cannot fully support direct video and audio uploads onto the site.
+After you have created media that you want to include in your course, the next step is to make sure they are all on Stream (On SharePoint) either by uploading videos into the site or using Teams Recorded links.
+Stream (On SharePoint) is a great resource to store your videos before linking them to D2L as D2L cannot fully support direct video and audio uploads onto the site.

-After you have uploaded all of your video content to Stream or recorded it through Teams, the final step is to add the video content onto D2L.
-Sharing a video from Stream onto D2L is the best way to share and organize information with your students.
+After you have uploaded all of your video content to Stream (on SharePoint) or recorded it through Teams, the final step is to add the video content onto D2L.
+Sharing a video from Stream (on SharePoint) onto D2L is the best way to share and organize information with your students.

 Student Media Projects

-For Professors who need a Student resource to link Students to for course projects, the Student Media Creation webpage will have media creation guides and directions on how students should upload their videos to MS Stream, change permissions, and share their media content for any media related assignment you may supply.
+For Professors who need a Student resource to link Students to for course projects, the Student Media Creation webpage will have media creation guides and directions on how students should upload their videos, edit captions, and share their media content for any media related assignment you may supply.
 Please feel free to use the site as a resource to link in your D2L course page.

 Using Teams to Create Media